dwhall/HeyMac/HeyMacProtocol.md

   <dt><strong>D</strong></dt>
   <dd>Destination Address:  If 1, the Destination Address is present in the header.
-  If the Destination Address is not present, the Destination Address may be derived from the destination in the NLH.
+  If the Destination Address is not present, the Destination Address may be derived from the destination in the NET layer.
-  If the Destination Address is not present and there is no destination information in the NLH, the Destination Address is assumed to be the Root address (0x0000).
+  If the Destination Address is not present and there is no destination information in the NET layer, the Destination Address is assumed to be the Root address (0x0000).
   </dd>

   <dt><strong>I</strong></dt>